0x10Ayoub/0x10ayoub/README.md

 ### Hi there 👋

-I'm Ayoub khourbach, game developer in my previous life 😄.
+I was game developer in my previous life 😄.
 Front-end engineer at @obytes

 ---